-Every Friday afternoon I pick my hubby up from work and we go through the drive thru to grab lunch (I know, not healthy) and off to Grandmother’s house we go.
-She is 93 years old (she would seriously hurt me if she knew I announced her age to the blogging world) but she is a feisty lil pinochle loving, 93-year-old with lots of crazy stories that always start with “years ago.”
-Sometimes if it is a distant memory, she starts off the story with “years and years and years ago” and that’s when I know we are going back to the day when dirt was new.
-We love listening to her stories and she loves telling them.
+Every Friday afternoon I pick my husband up from work and we go through the drive thru to grab lunch before heading off to Grandmother’s house we go.
+She is a 93-year-old feisty lil pinochle loving-lady with lots of crazy stories that always start with “years ago.”
+Sometimes if it is a distant memory, she begins the story with “years and years and years ago” and that’s when I know we are going back to the day when dirt was new.
+Regardless, we love listening to her stories and she loves telling them.

-Today was a little different because the hubs was out-of-town working and I have a Safe Families for Children baby that I am hosting for another host parent while they are on a vacation.
+Today was a little different though because my husband was out-of-town on business and I have a Safe Families for Children baby whom I am hosting for another host parent while they are on a vacation.
 It was so precious to watch my Grandma talk to the baby and listen to her reminiscence on how she raised her children and how they didn’t “require” car seats “years and years and years ago”.
-(Mommers if you are reading this, you got three “years and years and years ago”…I’m sorry. hehe.
-I don’t think it has been THAT long ago but you know how forgetful she can be. wink, wink).
+(Mom, if you are reading this, you got three “years and years and years ago.”
+I don’t think it has been that long ago, but you know how forgetful she can be…wink, wink).

-I had such a good time with her this afternoon and I even stayed longer than usual because she seemed to enjoy having a “lil one” around, but as I sat there watching her play with him, I started to wonder if she would be around to hold my first child.
-I remember in July 2012 (a couple of months after my failed IVF/Miscarriage) she started to have heart complications and was put in the hospital.
+Over all, I had such a good time with her this afternoon and I even stayed longer than usual because she seemed to enjoy having a “lil one” around.
+But to be honest, as I sat watching her play with him, I started to wonder if she would be around to hold my first child.
+I remember in July 2012 (a couple of months after my failed IVF/miscarriage) she started to have heart complications and was put in the hospital.
 I cried out to God to keep her around so that she could one day meet my miracle baby.
 God answered my prayers that day because she is still alive and feisty as ever, but I hope and pray that He will answer the second half of my prayer by letting her cradle him in her arms.
-She is the last of the “Grandma’s” still alive and my two Grandpas (one from each side of the family) have already passed away.
-I have always been the closest with her and I get emotional thinking about not having a picture of the two of them together.
-I want her to be able to have one more story to tell her Pinochle friends down at the Senior Center of how God was faithful and gave her a great-grand baby.
+I just can’t fathom the thought of not having a picture of the two of them together.
+Or giving her one more story to tell her Pinochle friends down at the Senior Center of how God was faithful to give her a great-grandbaby.

-So as we left her driveway today and I waved goodbye, I asked God one more time to keep her around long enough so that she can rock to sleep the special child He has already promised me.
+This is why as we left her driveway today and I waved goodbye, I asked God one more time to keep her around a little longer.
+At least long enough so that she can rock to sleep the special child He has already promised me.